Zarclays/zsale/ContractsV2/README.md

 npx solhint 'contracts/**/*.sol' --fix
 ```

+# Deploy

+You can deploy in the localhost network following these steps:

+    Start a local node

+    npx hardhat node

+    Open a new terminal and deploy the smart contract in the localhost network

+    npx hardhat run --network localhost scripts/deploy.js

+As general rule, you can target any network configured in the hardhat.config.js

+npx hardhat run --network <your-network> scripts/deploy.js

 # Etherscan verification

 To try out Etherscan verification, you first need to deploy a contract to an Ethereum network that's supported by Etherscan, such as Ropsten.